tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_professional_redefinition.md

 The Übermensch might analyze product usage data and bug reports to build self-healing help content.
 He or she could use their API skills not just to document but design and improve the APIs themselves.
 Or combine doc engineering with creative code and writing to build innovative new doc platforms.

-Basically, the Übermensch writer breaks free of limiting norms and expectations, asserting his or her will to change systems and redefine value.
-The Übermensch does not merely react to change, they direct change.
+Basically, Übermensch writers break free of limiting norms and expectations, asserting their will to change systems and redefine value. Übermensch writers do not merely react to change, they direct change.
 They write their own job descriptions.

 Is it ridiculous to bring in this figure from philosophy?
 I'm not necessarily saying we have to become the Übermensch to escape the obsolescence regime, only that this model provides an interesting way of approaching professional redefinition.

-Also, I'm using the Übermensch here despite the imperfect parallel.
+Also, I should acknowledge that the Übermensch model is an imperfect parallel here.
 Nietzsche's ideas are obviously more complex for the challenges I'm discussing.
 The Übermensch is about creating new values, living beyond common norms.
 It's a big idea that goes beyond learning to work with AI in tech writing and is much more existential.
 I don't intend to steer into philosophy too far here, but I still like the general idea and think some of it applies.
-I mean, there are many educated people who see AI as a humanity extinction event.
+Keep in mind, there are many educated people who see AI as a humanity extinction event.

 The most radical change AI presents is shifting us away from writing expertise.
 From sophomore year in college until now (nearly 30 years) my identity has been associated with writing.
 During my sophomore year, I enrolled in a Writing Fellows program that involved acting as dedicated writing tutors for various classes.
 As part of the Writing Fellows program, we had to write our literary biography, describing our origin stories as writers.
 How did you know you were a writer?
 That kind of essay.